Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

-Probabilistic methods are generally accurate in data-rich domains, particularly when the goal is to model average behavior.
-Common approaches for probabilistic uncertainty estimation include \acp{GP}~\cite{rasmussen2006gaussian} and Bayesian neural networks such as Ensembles~\cite{lakshminarayanan2017simple}.
-Interpreting the output of these methods often requires calibration, which presents challenges, including the distributions being typically unbounded, unscaled, and valid only for the observed portion of the input space~\cite{guo2017calibration, jiang2023knowledge,cheng2021limits,ataei2024dadee}.
-Additionally, \acp{GP}, which are popular in modeling regression tasks and uncertainty estimation, are computationally expensive and also rely on kernel hyperparameters~\cite{rasmussen2006gaussian}.
-On the other hand, worst-case or robust approaches---particularly relevant for safety-critical applications---offer certainty guarantees under specified constraints or perturbations~\cite{jaulin2001interval,ataei2025darek,lopez2023towards}. \Ac{DAREK}~\cite{ataei2025darek} is a neural-level approach to uncertainty estimation in spline neural networks (SNNs) that estimates the uncertainty of each neuron and then builds up the uncertainty on the full network.
+Probabilistic methods are generally accurate in data-rich domains, particularly when the goal is to model stochastic behavior.
+Common methods for probabilistic uncertainty estimation include \acp{GP}~\cite{rasmussen2006gaussian} and Bayesian neural network approaches such as Monte Carlo dropout~\cite{gal2016dropout}, variational inference~\cite{blundell2015weight}, and ensembles~\cite{lakshminarayanan2017simple}.
+Interpreting the output of these methods often requires calibration, which presents challenges, including that their distributions are typically unbounded, unscaled, and valid only for the observed portion of the input space~\cite{guo2017calibration, jiang2023knowledge,cheng2021limits,ataei2024dadee}.
+Additionally, \acp{GP}, which are popular in uncertainty estimation, are computationally expensive and also rely on kernel hyperparameters~\cite{rasmussen2006gaussian}.
+On the other hand, worst-case or robust approaches, which are particularly relevant for safety-critical applications, offer certainty guarantees under specified constraints or perturbations~\cite{jaulin2001interval,ataei2025darek,lopez2023towards,bertsimas2021robust,bertsimas2019robust}.
 These models are often easier to understand, debug, and implement.
-While they can sometimes be conservative and face challenges in scaling to very high-dimensional or highly complex distributions, they remain a practical and reliable choice when the constraints on the systems are known as hard constraints instead of prior distributions~\cite{ataei2025darek,long2022control}.
+While they can sometimes be conservative and face challenges in scaling to high-dimensional or complex distributions, they remain a practical and reliable choice when system constraints are known as hard constraints instead of prior distributions~\cite{ataei2025darek,long2022control}.
+In control theory, worst-case analysis can be particularly appealing because many problems are formulated in terms of bounded errors~\cite{nair2013nonstochastic,prajna2007framework}.